fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 # Configuration File

 One of the ways to configure Fluent Bit is using a main configuration file.
-Fluent Bit allows to use one configuration file which works at a global scope and uses the [Format and Schema](format-schema.md) defined previously.
+Fluent Bit allows the use of one configuration file which works at a global scope and uses the [Format and Schema](format-schema.md) defined previously.

 The main configuration file supports four types of sections: